bitcoin/bips/bip-update-process.md

 [^living-documents]: **Why are Process BIPs living documents?**
     In the past years, the existing BIPs process has not always provided a clear approach to all situations.
 For example, the content of BIP 2 appears to have been penned especially with fork proposals in mind.
-It seems clear that bitcoin development will evolve in many surprising ways in the future.
+It seems clear that Bitcoin development will evolve in many surprising ways in the future.
 Instead of mandating the effort of writing a new process document every time new situations arise, it seems preferable to allow the process to adapt to the concerns of the future in specific aspects.
 Therefore, Process BIPs are defined as living documents that remain open to amendment.
 If a Process BIP requires large modifications or even a complete overhaul, a new BIP should be